Azure/azure-kusto-spark/docs/KustoSink.md

     - csvMappingNameReference: String - a reference to a name of a csvMapping pre-created for the table

-    - flushImmediately: Boolean - use with caution - flushes the data immidiatly upon ingestion without aggregation.
+    - flushImmediately: Boolean - use with caution - flushes the data immediately upon ingestion without aggregation.

  * **KUSTO_TIMEOUT_LIMIT**:
    'timeoutLimit' - After the dataframe is processed a polling operation begins, this integer number corresponding to the period in seconds after which the polling